-Successful completion of this course will require achievement of the following learning outcomes:
+Successful completion of this course will require achievement of the following:

-- Through the Course Examination, you will display knowledge of terms, theories, and key functional areas of interpersonal communication. - Through the Ethics Exercises and "Dear Abby" activity, you will demonstrate awareness of how your worldview guides ethical choices. - Through the Theory Or Model Journal, you will develop and demonstrate an understanding of meta-communication theory, interpersonal communication skills, and identification of important choice points in communication.
-Additionally, you will demonstrate improved communication competence. - Through the Article Report, you will demonstrate sufficient critical reading and writing to summarize peer-reviewed research, as well as comprehension of the methods by which social science data on communication is gathered.
+- Through the Course Examination, you will identify terms, theories, and key functional areas of interpersonal communication. - Through the Ethics Exercises and "Dear Abby" activity, you will demonstrate awareness of how your worldview guides ethical choices.
+You will also analyze, select, and enact appropriate interpersonal communication behaviors based on the interpretation of the context of each exercise. - Through the Theory Or Model Journal, you will develop and demonstrate an understanding of metacommunication theory, interpersonal communication skills, and identification of important choice points in communication.
+Additionally, you will demonstrate improved communication competence. - Through the Article Report, you will apply interpersonal communication research and theory while demonstrating sufficient critical reading and writing to summarize peer-reviewed research, as well as comprehension of the methods by which social science data on communication is gathered.